burlachenkok/exploring-python3/python3-note.md

 valgrind --tool=massif --pages-as-heap=yes python -c "import numpy"
 ```

-To visualize results in GUI you can use [massif-visualizer](https://github.com/KDE/massif-visualizer), and to visualize results in the terminal you can use `ms_print`:
+To visualize results in GUI, you can use [massif-visualizer](https://github.com/KDE/massif-visualizer), and to visualize results in the terminal, you can use `ms_print`:
 ```bash
 ms_print massif.out.24492
 ```